-An employee not meeting expectations or needing assistance in targeted areas must have a written action plan, or Performance Improvement Plan, that addresses expectations and consequences.
+A contracted employee not meeting expectations or needing assistance in targeted areas must have a written action plan, or Performance Improvement Plan, that addresses expectations and consequences.
+The use of a Performance Improvement Plan with an at-will employee is encouraged.
 The Parish and School Human Resources Director or an employment attorney must be consulted prior to any for-cause non-renewal or termination.
 A performance Improvement Plan must be on official letterhead (not Archdiocese of Milwaukee letterhead) and must include: